DynNPC/DynNPC/index.md

 **Bug 11: Abrupt Changes in Planned Trajectory Points** Abrupt changes in the planned trajectory occur because the trajectory output continuously updates based on the current vehicle state but lacks proper smoothing before being fed into the control module.
 This instability affects the vehicle's ability to follow the planned path accurately and can lead to control issues, particularly in heading angle, velocity, and acceleration adjustments.

-**Note:** To replicate specific experimental scenarios in this documentation, refer to the data stored in the `/records` folder.